Team-WebFlight/WebFlight/README.md

 <br>```seedScript``` - (optional) The script that will initialize seeding your assets so they're ready to be downloaded by users after the **userCount** threshold is passed
 <br>`path` - The root path on your server
 <br>`statusBar` - Dropdown element that will appear on your website that shows users what is being seeded
+<br>`devMode` - Turns off xvcb by default.
+Xvcb is required to launch Electron
+on a server, but breaks development on OSX.
+Set to false before deploying youru app with WebFlight
 ```
 {
   siteURL: String             // Required